Food can suddenly feel quite foreign when you decide to try vegan.

 • In the USA, white sugar can be refined using animal bone char.
 (Also, don’t be fooled by the name ‘brown sugar’, as it is just white sugar mixed with molasses.)
 Click here for a list of vegan sugar suppliers.

-If it doubt about any of the above then it is best to contact the manufacturer directly.*
+If it doubt about any of the above then it is best to contact the manufacturer directly.
+Contacting these companies directly is also positive in that it highlights the need for better labelling, and promotes demand for vegan products at the same time.

 - Contacting the manufacturer